Index Scientific Psychic

 What causes cancer?

-Normal cells work in concert by communicating through chemical signals that are recognized and interpreted by the genetic material within each cell.
-When a cell becomes damaged, a process called apoptosis kills the cell by breaking it up into components that can be recycled for use by the body.
-The action of a protein called p53 can trigger apoptosis from within a cell, but cells from the immune system or the surrounding tissue may also trigger apoptosis.
-Interfering with the p53 protein of a cell may supress the apoptotic capability of the cell.
+Normal cells communicate through chemical signals that are recognized and interpreted by the genetic material within each cell.
+When a cell becomes damaged by chemicals or radiation, a process called apoptosis kills the cell by breaking it up into components that can be recycled for use by the body.
+The action of protein p53, produced by the TP53 gene on chromosome 17, can trigger apoptosis from within a cell, but cells from the immune system or the surrounding tissue may also trigger apoptosis.
+Interfering with the p53 protein may suppress the apoptotic capability of the cell.
 Cells that lose the ability to undergo the programmed death of apoptosis can start reproducing without inhibition and form a tumor.
+There are many genetic mutations that can cause cells to reproduce without limits.
+Chemotherapy attempts to kill cancer cells by interfering with the different biochemical pathways that make the cells live forever, but the drugs can never block all the pathways.

 The chemicals in tobacco and tobacco smoke modify cellular structures.
 Persons who smoke cigarettes and chew tobacco have greater cancer rates than persons who don't use tobacco.
-Other risk factors for cancer include obesity, exposure to asbestos, some viruses, chemical mutagens, excessive sunlight, and hereditary genetic predisposition to cancer.
+Other risk factors for cancer include obesity, exposure to asbestos, some viruses and bacteria, chemical mutagens, radiation, excessive sunlight, and hereditary genetic predisposition to cancer.
 Excessive alcohol consumption is associated with increased risk of oral and esophageal cancers.

 Type of Cancer Risk factors